snur206/reading-notes/301/class6notes.md

 Chrome’s V8 JavaScript Engine is as open source javascript engine that runs on multiple chromium-based web browsers (Google Chrome) that is responisble for putting together  JavaScript directly to local machine code that your computer can execute.

-Node is a JavaScript runtime means Node.js can execute Javascript
+Node is a JavaScript runtime means Node.js can execute Javascript.

+NPM is a package manager that comes bundled with Node.

+The version of node are you running on my laptop is

+The version of npm are you running on my laptop is